CLICK HERE to see the latest news from Front Row.

 The bottom line?
 Always, always, always ensure that you acquire all necessary permission to include any protected material in your film before you start shooting.

-Tags: Film Production Insurance, Film Insurance, Entertainment Insurance, Film insurance broker, Entertainment Insurance Broker, Film Production Insurance Premiums, Film Production, E&O insurance for Films, E&O Insurance, Errors and Omissions coverage for films, Multimendia Risk, Multimedia Risk Insurance, Film Insurance claims, Film Producers, TV and Film Producers E&O Insurance cost, Canadian Insurance Broker, Canadian Insurance, Canada Film Broker, E&O
+Topics: Film Production Insurance, Film Insurance, Entertainment Insurance, Film insurance broker, Entertainment Insurance Broker, Film Production Insurance Premiums, Film Production, E&O insurance for Films, E&O Insurance, Errors and Omissions coverage for films, Multimendia Risk, Multimedia Risk Insurance, Film Insurance claims, Film Producers, TV and Film Producers E&O Insurance cost, Canadian Insurance Broker, Canadian Insurance, Canada Film Broker, E&O

 Entertainment lawyers are often called upon to help clients obtain Errors & Omissions insurance for their productions.
 This job is easy if the needs of E&O insurers are considered before production begins.
 However, the process can be difficult and time-consuming if no thought is given to E&O coverage until after the final cut is locked.